 Gunula Janowitz, as we all know without resorting to Google, is one of the highest regarded opera singers of all time.
 RH is on safe ground suggesting that she (and Aretha) can sing, so that proves Public Enemy are shit.

 VV is another grown-up who disapproves of PE.
 Admittedly, his 2003 review of It Takes a Nation of Millions… gets off to a dodgy start with the title, “You call this music?
-Maybe on Planet Suck-ville”, which could have been written by six-year old, but VV soon more than redeems himself.
+Maybe on Planet Suck-ville”, which could have been written by a six-year old, but VV soon more than redeems himself.
 He takes maturity to new levels with this statement:

 “Bashing the government is not cool, I don’t think George Bush is listening to this record right now.
 And if our president can’t listen to it, who should be allowed to?
 Certainly not you.”